 Library Faculty Post Tenure Review

+The Administration and AAUP-FA agree to suspend the Post Tenure Review Program for the 2019-2020, and 2020-2021 academic years.

 The Post Tenure Review Program outlined in section 12.03 does not apply to Library faculty.
 Library faculty, however, will meet annually with the Dean of Libraries to explore ways to facilitate ongoing faculty development and promote shared knowledge and techniques.

 ARTICLE 13